 Tracy Fitzsimmons, Ph.D., became Shenandoah University’s 16th president on July 1, 2008.
-She is the institution’s first female president since its founding in 1875 and one of the youngest university presidents in the Commonwealth of Virginia.
+She is the institution’s first female president since its founding in 1875.
 She came to Shenandoah in 2001, as dean of the College of Arts & Sciences, became vice president for Academic Affairs in 2002 and was named senior vice president in 2006.
-She holds a faculty appointment as professor of Political Science.
+She holds a faculty appointment as professor of political science and still teaches a course each year.
 Previously, Dr. Fitzsimmons was a tenured faculty member and faculty leader at the University of Redlands in Redlands, Calif.

 Her undergraduate degree in politics is from Princeton University, magna cum laude, and her master’s and doctoral degrees are from Stanford University in, respectively, Latin American studies and political science.

 She lives in Winchester, Va., with her husband, Knox Singleton, eighteen-year-old daughter, Shayla, and sixteen-year-old twin sons, Dash and Jag.